 Penalty for this subregulation: a fine of $1 000.

 [Regulation 10C inserted: Gazette 7 Dec 2018 p.
-4664.]
+4664; amended: Gazette 19 Jul 2019 p.
+2852.]

 10D.
-Person in charge of school to give report on contracted disease
+Person in charge to give report on contracted disease

-(1) The Chief Health Officer may direct the person in charge of a school to give to the Chief Health Officer a report, in an approved form, in respect of a child enrolled at the school who has, or who is reasonably believed to have, contracted a vaccine preventable notifiable infectious disease.
+(1) The Chief Health Officer may direct the person in charge of a school, community kindergarten or child care service to give to the Chief Health Officer a report, in an approved form, in respect of a child enrolled at the school, community kindergarten or child care service who has, or who is reasonably believed to have, contracted a vaccine preventable notifiable infectious disease.

 (2) The report must specify the vaccine preventable notifiable infectious disease that the child has, or is reasonably believed to have, contracted.